wxIshiko/wxCharts/docs/installation/README.md

 find_package(wxWidgets REQUIRED COMPONENTS core base)
 ```

 We recommend the following installation procedure.

 Download the ZIP archive for the latest source code (3.2.6 at the
 time of writing) from https://www.wxwidgets.org/downloads/ and extract it.
 We'll refer to the location where the source
 code has been installed as &lt;wxwidgets_source_root&gt;.

 Now define a new environment variable `WXWIN` that points to &lt;wxwidgets_source_root&gt;.
-This is environment
+This environment
 variable is required because it is used by the wxCharts build to find the location of xWidgets.
 While there are other
-ways to locate the wxWidgets installation this is fairly simple and robust way to do so.
+ways to locate the wxWidgets installation this is a fairly simple and robust way to do so.

-Now navigate to the &lt;wxwidgets_source_root&gt;\build\msw directory.
+Now navigate to the %WXWIN%\build\msw directory.

 cmake -G "Visual Studio 17 2022" -A x64 -DCMAKE_INSTALL_PREFIX=c:\wxcharts ..